Dodes'ka-den: Filming

 In contrast to Red Beard, which was in production for two years, filming for Dodes'ka-den began on April 23, 1970, and was finished in only 27 days, two months ahead of schedule.
 According to Stephen Prince, it was shot for standard-ratio 35 mm movie film rather than the anamorphic widescreen that Kurosawa had used since The Hidden Fortress (1958).
 Prince writes that this was because the director did not like how anamorphic lenses handled color information.
-As a result, it marks a return to the 1.33:1 aspect ratio he used regularly in the 1940s and early 1950s.
+As a result, it marks a return to the 1.37:1 aspect ratio he used regularly in the 1940s and early 1950s.
 Prince also states that Dodes'ka-den marks the first time the director used zoom lenses; a sign of the "speed and economy" with which he made the film.
 Nogami stated that she had never seen Kurosawa as "quiet and undemanding" on set as he was for Dodes'ka-den.
 As an example, she explained how during a nine-minute scene that had to be shot in one take, Junzaburō Ban had trouble memorizing all of his dialogue and caused numerous retakes.
 Nogami said "the old Kurosawa" would have lost his temper and started yelling, but instead he just gently said "let's try it again." and eventually praised Ban when the shot was finally completed.
-Nogami also related how Fujiwara was well-known for not being able to memorize his lines.
+Nogami also related how Fujiwara was well known for not being able to memorize his lines.
 While filming an eight-minute scene with Watanabe, Kurosawa finally had had enough and had Nogami give Fujiwara verbal prompts.
 Nogami said her voice was hard to remove from the final tape.
 The drawings that cover the walls of Rokuchan's house were initially drawn by Kurosawa at home.
 But he decided they were too "grown-up", and had schoolchildren draw them instead.

 Title

 The film's title "Dodeska-den" are the playacting "words" uttered by the boy character to mimic the sound of his imaginary trolley car in motion.
-It is not a commonly used onomatopoeic word in the Japanese vocabulary, but was invented by author Shūgorō Yamamoto in ' (A City Without Seasons), the original novel on which the film was based.
+It is not a commonly used onomatopoeic word in the Japanese vocabulary, but was invented by author Shūgorō Yamamoto in Kisetsu no Nai Machi (A City Without Seasons), the original novel on which the film was based.
 In standard Japanese language, this sound would be described as gatan goton, equivalent to "clickity-clack" in English.
 (Note: More specifically, it is the sound that the trolley makes as it passes over the joints in the rail.)